GracefulLillian/web/about.md

 layout: page
 title: About
 ---
+Kia ora,

-I've created this place to share my thoughts with you.
+This is a place for me to share my thoughts with you.

-Have questions or suggestions?
-Feel free to [contact me on Twitter](https://twitter.com/GracefulLillian)&nbsp;or send an email to me at [lilliangrace@figure.nz](mailto:lilliangrace@figure.nz).
+If you'd like to kōrero you can [contact me on Twitter](https://twitter.com/GracefulLillian)&nbsp;or send an email to me at [lilliangrace@figure.nz](mailto:lilliangrace@figure.nz).

+Ngā mihi,
-Best, Lillian Grace
+Lillian Grace